lwu1822/student/_posts/2023-06-14-Getting_Started_with_Github_Pages.md

 ```

 1. Open your terminal in VS Code through View -> Terminal.
 Alternatively, the shortcut <code>Ctrl + `</code> can be used.
+(You can also run the commands in WSL, but opening up VS Code's terminal in your student repository ensures you are in the correct directory.)

-2. Type `bundle install`
+2. Type `bundle install`.
+This command installs the dependencies in your Gemfile.

 3. Type `make`.
+This compiles the program.

-Then, go to the link provided in the output:
+4. Go to the localhost link provided in the output:
     ![]({{ site.baseurl }}/images/output.jpg)

 Now, whenever the blog is edited in VS Code, the local website will show the changes upon refresh.